cscott/mediawiki-extensions-Collection-OfflineContentGenerator/README.md

-If you have installed [VisualEditor], no additional configuration will be necessary: OCG will use the VisualEditor configuration to find an appropriate Parsoid service and prefix.
+If you have installed [VisualEditor], no additional configuration will be necessary: OCG will use the VisualEditor configuration to find an appropriate RESTBase or Parsoid service and prefix.

 In the absence of VisualEditor, you will still need to install [Parsoid], and then configure OCG to use it.
 You will launch